voiio/voiio.github.io/scss-style-guide.md

 ## Why

 - We want to prevent that we end up with a lot of classe in the html.
-- Also we want to be able to easily identify where a style is coming from.

 ## Don't